Skip to content

 git add -A && git commit -m "chore: bump chart versions" && git push

 ArgoCD detects the change and syncs automatically.
+Renovate opens these PRs for you.

-7 — Override a k3s-lab target
+7 — Override a k3s-lab task

 8 — Full workflow summary